CEA blood test

 This test is done to monitor the response to treatment and then to check for the return of colon and other cancers such as medullary thyroid cancer and cancers of the rectum, lung, breast, liver, pancreas, stomach, and ovaries.

-It is not used as a screening test for cancer.
+It is not used as a screening test for cancer and should not be done unless a diagnosis of cancer has been made.

 The normal range is 0 to 2.5 micrograms per liter (mcg/L).
 In smokers, the normal range is 0 to 5 mcg/L.